Mormon music

 Music has had a long history in the Church of Jesus Christ of Latter-day Saints, from the days in Kirtland, Nauvoo, and the settlement of the West, to the present day.
 In the early days of the Church, stripped-down Latter-Day Saint folk music, which could be sung without accompaniment due to the lack of instruments in Utah, was popular.
 In the 19th century, the Mormon Tabernacle Choir was created and began touring, while musicians began writing devotional and praise music with a Latter-Day Saint influence, paralleling the success of Christian Contemporary Music.
 Several organizations have existed and do exist to promote these artists, such as Deseret Book and the now-defunct Faith-centered Music Association.
 Starting in the late 20th century and to the present day, Latter-Day Saints have been increasingly involved in modern popular music in America and elsewhere in the World.

 Mormon folk music

-Mormon folk music constituted some of the earliest white/euroamerican music in the boundaries of modern Utah.
+Mormon folk music constituted some of the earliest European-American music in the boundaries of modern Utah.
 These songs, simple and easy to remember, were usually sung without accompaniment because of the scarcity of musical instruments in territorial Utah.
 Although they often employed the same tunes as folk music elsewhere, Mormon folk music is distinctively Utahn.
 The songs often include unique pioneer-era Latter-Day Saint culture references to crossing the plains, LDS ecclesiastical leaders, and LDS religious convictions.
 Hymns and other folk music were used to lift the spirits of all the saints along their treacherous journey known as the Mormon Trail.
 They are still used as praises or prayers to their Heavenly Father as well as a way to welcome comfort, peace and guidance from the Holy Ghost whom they try to keep as a constant companion.